tuxnam/GuillaumeBen-Security-Notebook/DFIR-for-AKS.md

 # DFIR for Kubernetes: leverage Azure SOAR capabilities to respond to Kubernetes security alerts
 <p></p>
-<span class="subtitle">In this article, I am describing and sharing playbooks which allow a SOC analyst to perform incident response on a target Kubernetes cluster, in Microsoft Sentinel, in a response to an alert raised by Microsoft Defender for Cloud or from Defender for Cloud directly.
+<span class="subtitle">In this article, I am describing and sharing a solution which allow incident responders to perform incident response on a target Kubernetes cluster, in Microsoft Sentinel, in a response to an alert raised by Microsoft Defender for Cloud or from Defender for Cloud directly.
 <p></p>

 <p style="width: 100%; text-align: center;">